NedKe/JS-PP2-The-Runner/README.md

 ### Footer

 The footer consists of a text logo that is the name of the game, the navigation menu, and social media links.
-The footer design satisfies the points mentioned in user (h) and website owner stories (j).
+The footer design satisfies the points mentioned in user (g) and website owner stories (j).

 <details><summary>Footer</summary>
 <img src="docs/game-features/footer.png">